Common Precancerous Skin Conditions

 Bowen’s Disease Causes & Symptoms

-The precise cause of Bowen’s disease is unknown, but this precancerous skin condition is generally linked to the human papillomavirus (HPV); long-term sun exposure or use of tanning beds; and a weakened immune system.
-The most prevalent symptom of Bowen’s disease is a patch of skin with clear edges that doesn’t heal over time.
-The patch of skin is usually pink or red in color and has a crusty or scaly texture.
+The precise cause of Bowen's disease is unknown, but this precancerous skin condition is generally linked to the human papillomavirus (HPV); long-term sun exposure or use of tanning beds, and a weakened immune system.
+The most prevalent symptom of Bowen's disease is a patch of skin with clear edges that doesn't heal over time.
+The patch of skin is usually pink or red and has a crusty or scaly texture.
 It appears most often on areas of the body frequently exposed to the sun, such as the crown of the head and lower legs.
-Most individuals with this condition have one patch of affected skin, but more than one area of skin may be affected at a time.
+Most individuals with this condition have one patch of the affected skin, but more than one area may be affected at a time.

 Treatment For Bowen’s Disease

-A biopsy is generally performed by dermatologists in order to diagnose Bowen’s disease.
+A biopsy is generally performed by dermatologists to diagnose Bowen's disease.
 If the condition is discovered, a range of sun damage skin treatments can be used for treatment, such as medicated topical ointments, curettage, cryotherapy, and photodynamic therapy.
 Your dermatologist will determine whether follow-up treatment is required to treat the condition.

 How To Prevent Bowen’s Disease